 - Team Weston from Burn Notice has pulled this, or made it appear that they pulled this, a number of times on the various Villains of the Week.
 In one of the more notable cases, Sam and Jesse befriended a mafia lieutenant, convinced the guy that he had to kill his boss before the boss killed him, and that they'd help him with their "private army".
 They hired about a dozen intimidating looking guys, and accompanied the lieutenant to confront his boss.
 As soon as the lieutenant announced his intentions complete with some Evil Gloating, they all just walked away, leaving the guy by himself with his pissed off boss and the boss' armed bodyguards.
 It cuts at the part where said lieutenant goes in guns blazing anyways and surrounded by at least four guys... and according to Fiona after the fact he survives and managed to kill said boss, though still arrested.

 - In season 20 of The Amazing Race, according to Art & J.J., this is what Rachel and Dave did by failing to use the U-turn in leg 8.
 However, they saw it as a more practical move, as Nary & Jamie were so far behind they saw the leg as a Foregone Conclusion.

-- In Game of Thrones Season 6, Doran Martell's guardsmen commit treason when they stand by and allow Ellaria Sand to kill their master under their watch.
+- In Season 6, Doran Martell's guardsmen commit treason when they stand by and allow Ellaria Sand to kill their master under their watch.

 - The many times a wrestler has refused to tag in to save his/her badly-beaten tag team partner.